-In my case, when I analyzed the results, the difference between the two was not as significant as in the Recency research.
+When I analyzed the results, the difference between the two was not as significant as in the Recency research.
 Therefore, it was more important for that business to have recent purchases rather than having a good frequency score.

-All you have to do is sorting the list from the highest amount of dollars spent on your site to the lowest and divide the database into 4 or 5 equal parts (depending on how you decided to do it).
+All you have to do is sort the list from the highest amount of dollars spent on your site to the lowest and divide the database into 4 or 5 equal parts (depending on how you decided to do it).
 Then attribute points to each part.

 Step 3.
 Testing

-Now that you have segmented the customer database based on recency, frequency, and monetary value, how do you know which segments are the most profitable?
+Now that you have segmented the customer database based on Recency, frequency, and monetary value, how do you know which segments are the most profitable?

 You test them!

 First, you must extract a sample size from the total number of customers (segmented as discussed below) and start a campaign.
 Choose a sample size of 5% or 10% of the total number of customers included in your database.

 170,000 clients, divided by 8,500 (5% of total) equals 20.
 This means you have to pick every 20th client in the database.

 Use this rule if you want to have a representative sample for the entire list.